@ibnlanre/portal

 userStore.$set({ id: 2, name: "Alex", email: "alex@example.com" });

-If you need a nested store structure from asynchronously loaded data, initialize the store with a placeholder structure (or null
+If you need a nested store structure from asynchronously loaded data, initialize the store with a placeholder structure (or `null`) and then update it using `$set` once the data is fetched.
+This allows the composite store structure to be established correctly.

 import { createStore } from "@ibnlanre/portal";